MassAtLeeds/ElectionScrape/README.md

 Here's one we prepared earlier: [election_results-2017.csv](./election_results-2017.csv)

+**NOTE: Some constituencies have commas in their names.
+This is a pain, and I ignore anything after the comma.** E.g. the constituency (S14000019) "East Kilbride, Strathaven and Lesmahagow" will only be called "East Kilbride".

-**NOTE: the data haven't been validated.
+**NOTE: the data haven't been extensively validated.
 They might be wrong!
 Please check before using.**

 ## Requirements